A closer look at the biggest achievements of Jerry West. Awards, milestones, and records that define success.

 In 1969, Jerry West became the only player in NBA history to be named Finals MVP despite being on the losing team.

-In 1969, when the All-Defensive Teams were introduced, Jerry West made every one of them until his career ended.
+In 1969, when the All-Defensive Teams were introduced, Jerry West made the team, starting a streak that lasted until his career ended.

-Even before winning his sole championship in 1972, the Lakers held a "Jerry West Night", where Bill Russell called him a true champion.
+Even before his sole championship in 1972, the Lakers held a "Jerry West Night," where Bill Russell praised West as a true champion.

 In 1979, Jerry West was elected into the Naismith Memorial Basketball Hall of Fame.